fruit-testbed/p2p-update/README.md

 `$sudo python agent.py`

 Currently **agent.py** does the following:
     * Writes received torrent file data to **~/receivedtorrent.torrent**
     * Creates a torrent file based on sent torrent creation date to the correct transmission directory
     * Checks other torrent files in this directory to see if this is the newest torrent file available
     * Adds new torrent to transmission-daemon if and only if this is the case
     * Copies original file to transmission folder to allow seeding to take place

-This script will eventually also monitor downloads and apply the downloaded updates to the system.
+    * Monitors torrents for completed downloads
+    * Applies update manifests and installs modules as soon as they have finished downloading

-**_NOTE_**: lines 77 and 80 contain calls to `os.system` which require the user to enter the username and password information for their transmission client(s).
+**_NOTE_**: lines 78, 81 and 86 contain calls to `os.system` which require the user to enter the username and password information for their transmission client(s).